Prior to DeathShow Table of Contents

 EstateExec is designed to help you organize and record all this information in centralized location, helping to ensure that things go smoothly when the estate must eventually be settled (see Using EstateExec for Someone Still Living).

-Consider Access to Safe Deposit Boxes
+Access to Safe Deposit Boxes

-Many people store important documents (and sometimes valuables) in safe deposit boxes.
+Many people store important information (and sometimes valuables) in safe deposit boxes.
 You can ask the bank to search a safe deposit box for a will, but it's easier if you simply have access to it yourself.
 Consider asking your loved one to add you to the bank's list of people who are allowed to access any such boxes.
 See also Safe Deposit Boxes.

 Review Digital Assets